 Here’s what you can do on your own, though.

 Keep your graphics card drivers up to date

-Ubisoft and other game developers work hard to come up with new content and push new changes.
-These additions can sometimes take advantage of new technology or a feature that was introduced in a new graphics card driver update.
+Ubisoft and other game developers work hard to create new content and push recent changes.
+These additions can sometimes take advantage of new technology or a feature introduced in a new graphics card driver update.

-In scenarios like this, updating your GPU’s driver becomes a must for you to keep up in terms of performance.
-Both AMD and NVIDIA guide their users through the setup process, making updating your drivers a seamless process.
+In scenarios like this, updating your GPU’s driver becomes necessary for you to keep up in performance.
+AMD and NVIDIA guide their users through the setup process, making updating your drivers seamless.

 Run your digital distribution service and Siege in administrative mode

 Siege is available on Steam, Epic Games, and UPlay on PC.
-It doesn’t matter which platform you chose to play Siege on, give administrative rights to both the game and the respective launcher.
+It doesn’t matter which platform you choose to play Siege on; give administrative rights to both the game and the respective launcher.

-This’ll eliminate the possibility of you having limited user rights, which can bottleneck games and cause them to drop frames.
+This will eliminate the possibility of having limited user rights, which can bottleneck games and cause them to drop frames.